 Low self-esteem can destroy lives and careers in many ways.
-People hold themselves back and feel less than they should that leads to self-sabotaging acts.
+People hold themselves back and feel less than they should which leads to self-sabotaging acts.

 Decisions will always be weak when you procrastinate.
 You make decisions according to criteria that most likely wouldn’t happen if you didn’t procrastinate.

-Your emotions also influence the decisions and procrastination affects how you feel to a large degree.
+Your emotions also influence decisions and procrastination affects how you feel to a large degree.

 It’s obvious: your reputation will be inevitably tarnishing if you keep saying you will do something and you don’t.

 Moreover, in this case, your self-esteem and self-confidence will also be damaged and you will finally lose people’s trust.
 Remember that a bad reputation has various negative effects.